 In 1968-69 BMW came out with bikes that we call “US” models.
 That model was a test bed for the forks that would be used on the soon to be announced /5.
 They have the same telescopic fork as the later /5 thru /7 motorcycles.
 A few ancillary parts are different, but from a construction standpoint, they are identical forks.
 They too will all wobble if a handlebar fairing is mounted.
 Many riders have assured me that their bike with a handlebar fairing does not wobble.
-On all that I have been allowed, I have ridden it in front of the owner and demonstrated a low speed wobble.
+On all that I have been allowed to test, I have ridden it in front of the owner and demonstrated a low-speed wobble.
 No exceptions on any telescopic fork BMW from the first ones in 68 up through the SWB models of the /5.

 My approach to a wobble is to carefully examine the motorcycle.
 This included many bikes of which the owner had never reported any issue.
 A visual inspection can often find the most likely causes.
 Correction of these is to be done before riding it again.
 A special test ride regimen was followed to reduce the chance of an accident.
 First, we would find and correct the low-speed wobbles and then maybe test for a high-speed wobble.

 Yamaha motorcycle wobble story

 My cousin’s wife rode a Yamaha 350 and had felt a bit of a twitch, but nothing really scary.
 My cousin had ridden it and he had found nothing.
-They were both experienced riders, but different riders, especially amateurs, find different results.
+They were both experienced riders, however different riders, especially amateurs, find different results.
 At 65 mph the bike went into such a wobble that the bars were immediately wrenched out of her hands.
 The speed and force of the bars were such that the knuckles on both hands were broken by the bars swinging back and forth.
 She had no time to get her hands out of the way, it was instant.
 Then the bike flipped over.
 When someone tells you that you should speed up or slow down, remember, there may be no time.
 Her injuries were not limited to broken fingers.

 BMW motorcycle wobble story